nikhil-aniill/chat_server/README.md

    - Go to /etc/hosts(on linux) and change your hostname, not the localhost to the ip given in <ifconfig> on both client and server.
 2. ### Now how to start the chat server
    - Go to code directory and start the server.py.
-   - To start the client, start the client.py giving the ip address and port the server is running on like.
+   - To start the client, start the client.py giving the ip address and port the server is running on.

-     ```
    - server.py
    - client.py --ip **server ip** --port **5000** -w **16**
    - username
    - create
-   - name
+   - *name*
    - @all|whohas|**filename**
    - @**mentioned name**|getfile|**filename**
      ```